What happens when two companies have identified the same target audience and have access to the same demographic and firmographic prospect data?

 Technographics provide a 360-degree view of your prospects and put their buying and selling activities into context.
 Use this data to align your internal teams and strategies for success.

-As MarTech Advisor put it, “In 2017, context is no longer a nice idea.
+As MarTech Advisor put it, “Context is no longer a nice idea.
 It’s the difference between sale and no sale.”

 Get Started with ZoomInfo

 ZoomInfo’s data got smarter with the acquisition of Datanyze, the worldwide leader in technographic data.
 Combined with ZoomInfo’s comprehensive contact and company coverage, the blending of the datasets is unrivaled, enabling real-time delivery of technographics.